swcarpentry/git-novice/02-collab.md

 <img src="img/github-find-repo-string.png" alt="Where to Find Repository URL on GitHub" />

-Click on the 'HTTPS' link to change the [protocol](../../gloss.html#protocol) to HTTP.
+Click on the 'HTTPS' link to change the [protocol](../../gloss.html#protocol) from SSH to HTTPS.
 It's slightly less convenient for day-to-day use, but much less work for beginners to set up: